Shivakumarr18/NASA-ASRS-Pipelines/README.md

 Outputs:
 TierLabelDescription🔴 1CRITICALImmediate action required🟠 2HIGHUrgent review needed🟡 3MEDIUMMonitor closely🟢 4LOWRoutine operations

-2. 🔍 Query Layer (Decision Support)
+2. Query Layer (Decision Support)
 An abstraction layer that enables stakeholders to get immediate answers to operational questions:

 "Which aircraft model currently carries the highest risk score?"
 "What components have the highest failure frequency in the last quarter?"

-Business Impact
+Business Impact:

-⚡ Operational Velocity — Reduced risk identification time from hours to seconds.
+Operational Velocity — Reduced risk identification time from hours to seconds.
-🛡️ Proactive Safety — Enabled a "Pattern-First" approach, identifying mechanical trends before they result in grounding events.
+Proactive Safety — Enabled a "Pattern-First" approach, identifying mechanical trends before they result in grounding events.
-📦 Architecture Efficiency — Optimized the data footprint by 85% while retaining 100% of the technical signal.
+Architecture Efficiency — Optimized the data footprint by 85% while retaining 100% of the technical signal.

 Tech Stack